Dennitz/Dennitz.github.io/_posts/2019-11-21-custom-attachments-in-action-text.md

 ---

 Custom attachments allow you use your own models as attachments in Action Text documents.
-This can be helpful when implementing @mentions or if you want to highlight some of your products in a blog post for example.
+This, for example, can be helpful when implementing @mentions or if you want to highlight some of your products in a blog post.

 You can find the code for this post at [https://github.com/Dennitz/ActionTextAttachments](https://github.com/Dennitz/ActionTextAttachments)